Extension cables

 USB-2 Computer Interface

-Philips 7" TFT video monitor
+Super 8" TFT video monitor

 Peltier Cooling Option

 as bright pixels.
-For some applications, such as neutron

-The left image above shows such "hot pixels" with a long high-gain exposure from an unmodified camera;
+The left image above shows such "hot pixels" with a long high-gain dark-field exposure from an unmodified camera;

-the right image, from a camera cooled by 25C using a Peltier cooler, heat-sink and fan,
+the right image, from a camera cooled by -25C using a Peltier cooler, heat-sink and fan,

 shows few hot pixels.

-The photo on the left shows the cooler together with an optional wireless exposure controller on the compact camera
+The photo on the left shows our optional Peltier Cooling option on a Wat-120N+ together with an optional

 Cooling becomes particularly important for very long exposures.
 The images above show a 3 minute high-gain exposure with